Dangerous Health Habits: The Top 5

-This is one of the most harmful habits.
+This is another one of the most dangerous health habits.
 The worst part is that many people don’t realize the importance of this meal.

 Others, for instance, say that they don’t have time.
-Or, they claim that the pace of their life is an impediment to cooking something in the morning.
+They claim that the pace of their life doesn’t allow them any time to cook something in the morning.

 For one reason or another, not eating breakfast is one of the most harmful habits human beings practice.